sst/guide/_chapters/load-the-state-from-the-session.md

 ### Render When the State Is Ready

-Since loading the user token is an asynchronous process, we want to ensure that our app does not change states when it first loads.
+Since loading the user session is an asynchronous process, we want to ensure that our app does not change states when it first loads.
 To do this we'll hold off rendering our app till `isAuthenticating` is `false`.

 We'll conditionally render our app based on the `isAuthenticating` flag.